f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Internal Chassis IP Ranges
 --------------------------

-The VELOS systems ship with a default internal RFC6598 address space of 100.64.0.0/12.
+VELOS systems ship with a default internal RFC6598 address space of 100.64.0.0/12.
 This should be sufficient for most production environments.
 You can verify this with the following command.

 .. code-block:: bash